 Interview by Marko Syrjala

-Rudy Sarzo is one of the best known bass players the metal world.
-He has appeared and recorded with Whitesnake, Ozzy Osbourne, and Quiet Riot amongst others.
-Recently he joined another legendary band – Dio – and I had a chance to talk with Rudy after their brilliant performance at the Tuska Festival in Helsinki.
+Rudy Sarzo is one of the best-known bass players in the business.
+He has performed and recorded with Whitesnake, Ozzy Osbourne, and Quiet Riot, amongst others.
+Recently he joined another legendary band – Dio – and I had a chance to talk with Rudy after the band’s brilliant performance at the Tuska Festival in Helsinki.

-Well first of all congratulations on being the newest member in Dio family!
+Well, first of all, congratulations on being the newest member of the Dio family!

-It must be asked – how did you endeup here because it wasn’t long time ago when you still played with Yngwie Malmsteen?
+It must be asked – how did you end up in Dio because it wasn’t a long time ago when you played with Yngwie Malmsteen?

 Yes, I did.
-Well, this is the exact series of events: Quiet Riot broke up last year, around September, and I’ve been concentrating on a couple of things while I was working with Quiet Riot.
+This is the exact series of events: Quiet Riot broke up last year, around September, and I’ve been concentrating on a couple of things while working with Quiet Riot.
 I worked with Visual Media software.
 I did presentations for Sony and some other stuff.
 So you know, I was concentrating on that and also seeing what was available musically.
-And a friend told be that Jimmy [Bain] had left the band.
-So I called up Wendy [Dio, manager and wife] and I told her “Wendy, you know, Quiet Riot is no longer”, because not everyone knew that Quiet Riot had broken up and I just wanted her to know that I wasn?’ in Quiet Riot anymore and that I was available and that I would love to play with Dio.
-So she says “Well, Ronnie is working on the album, he’s writing with [Craig] Goldie.
-When the songs are written we will give you a call and we’ll see where we’re at”.
-So a few days later I get a call from Yngwie’s management about a tour.
-Yngwie was a wonderful experience to tour with, but it’s a solo thing and he plays bass on all of his records.
-It works for him and he shouldn’t change what he’s doing.
-It is excellent and it works for him, so that’s good.
+And a friend told me that Jimmy [Bain] had left the band.
+So I called up Wendy [Dio, manager, and wife].
+I told her, “Wendy, you know, Quiet Riot is no longer” because not everyone knew that Quiet Riot had broken up, and I just wanted her to know that I wasn’t?’ in Quiet Riot anymore and that I was available and that I would love to play with Dio.
+So she says, “Well, Ronnie is working on the album.
+He’s writing with [Craig] Goldie.
+When the songs are written, we will give you a call, and we’ll see where we’re at”.
+So a few days later, I got a call from Yngwie’s management about a tour.
+Yngwie was a wonderful experience to tour with, but it’s a solo thing, and he plays bass on all of his records.
+It works for him, and he shouldn’t change what he’s doing.
+It is excellent, and it works for him, so that’s good.

 Oh.
 I have nothing but great things to say about him.
 It was an experience.
 Musically, he was terrific.
-People wise, we got along really well, his wife is great and he?s got a baby boy, a young child, it was like a family thing.
-He?s moving towards being more stabile and his music just keeps getting better and better.
+People-wise, we got along really well, his wife is great, and he’s got a baby boy, a young child, it was like a family thing.
+He’s moving towards being more stable, and his music just keeps getting better and better.
 But then I get a call from Wendy to do the record.
-I was in the middle of a tour, but she said ?We?ll get Jeff Pilson to do the record?.
-He?s an old friend of mine, I love Jeff, he?s a good bass player.
-So she says, ?When you commitment ends, give us a call?.
-So when I finished the tour, I called Wendy and said, ?I?m available now?.
-Having explained that, I?d just like to complete the rest of my beer!
+I was in the middle of a tour, but she said, “We’ll get Jeff Pilson to do the record.”
+He’s an old friend of mine.
+I love Jeff.
+He’s a good bass player.
+So she says, “When your commitment ends, give us a call.”.
+So when I finished the tour, I called Wendy and said,” I’m available now.”.
+Having explained that, I’d just like to complete the rest of my beer!

 Yeah.
 And I am staying here for as long as they want me.
-It doesn’t get better than to be in this band, and I’ve been in a lot of bands and I’m being treated fantastic.
+It doesn’t get better than being in this band, and I’ve been to many bands, and I’m being treated fantastic.
 I am just finding my way in.

-You have played with David Coverdale, Ozzy Osbourne and now with Ronnie.
-Would you compare those guys somehow, who has the biggest ego?
+You have played with David Coverdale, Ozzy Osbourne, and now with Ronnie.
+Would you compare those guys somehow, who had the biggest ego?

 I can’t say that David ever had a big ego.
-I mean, I was doing this crazy stuff on stage and David never said “Stop doing that”.
-With Ozzy it was more of a situation where he was making a transition from Black Sabbath, which was very traditional, to a new career.
-Now you see Zakk Wylde running around but in the old days it was me and Randy and Ozzy on stage.
-When I played there I was told just stand there.
-Do not move do not turn around don’t do that and so on.
+I mean, I was doing this crazy stuff on stage, and David never said, “Stop doing that.”
+With Ozzy, it was more of a situation where he was making a transition from Black Sabbath, which was very traditional, to a new career.
+Now you see Zakk Wylde running around, but it was me and Randy and Ozzy on stage in the old days.
+When I played there, I was told just to stand there.
+Do not move, do not turn around, don’t do that, and so on.
 We were just like classic heavy metal.
-We were kind of building elements and that’s it!
-It wasn?’a matter of ego, it was just a matter of fitting in.
-With Ronnie he’s always telling me ” You know, they have this ramp in front – “C’mon, get in there!”
-I’ve been treated better in this band, and in some other bands, than in my OWN band.
+We were kind of building elements, and that’s it!
+It wasn’t a matter of ego; it was just a matter of fitting in.
+With Ronnie, he’s always telling me, ” You know, they have this ramp in front – “C’mon, get in there!”
+I’ve been treated better in this band, and some other bands, than in my OWN band.

 That’s good to hear.

-Because sometimes it’s a lot of insecurity when you’re joining in a band.
-When you join a band, the first day you get there it’s like moving into a new house.
-First you unpack your suitcase, get to know the neighbours, just trying to fit in.
-A month later you might say “You know what, maybe I should paint this room a bit different” It’s all a matter of being courteous.
+Because sometimes it’s a lot of insecurity when you’re joining a band.
+When you join a band, the first day you get there, it’s like moving into a new house.
+First, you unpack your suitcase, get to know the neighbors, just try to fit in.
+A month later, you might say, “You know what, maybe I should paint this room a bit different” It’s all a matter of being courteous.

-If I have understood correctly you are saying that Ronnie is the best employer you have had so far.
+If I have understood correctly, you say that Ronnie is the best employer you have ever had.
 Am I right?

 It’s funny.
-We were talking about that yesterday and I was telling him how impressed I am.
-Not just because of his voice which is still amazing but his command on the stage.
-And working with the audience?
-He?s the best on that I’ve worked with.
-He never did any shortcuts or he never give microphone to the audience and just say “you sing. you know!
+We were talking about that yesterday, and I was telling him how impressed I was.
+Not just because of his voice, which is still amazing but his command on the stage.
+And he is working with the audience.
+He’s the best one that I’ve worked with.
+He never did any shortcuts, or he never gave a microphone to the audience and just said, “You sing. you know!
 Do the job for me?”

-I don’t say any names here “laughs”.
+I don’t say any names here, “laugh.”
 You know what I mean.
-I love David and he?s incredible as a person and as a singer.
+I love David, and he’s incredible as a person and as a singer.
 I’m a huge fan of his.
-But as for Ronnie, he always does all the high and difficult notes himself and that’s rare.
-Ronnie takes it to certain level that no one can beat him.
+But as for Ronnie, he always does all the high and difficult notes himself, and that’s rare.
+Ronnie takes it to a certain level that no one can beat him.
 He carries the whole thing.

-Ronnie’s very open, he’s always open to suggestions.
-I suggested a couple, “Gates of Babylon” and I suggested “Rock n Roll Children”, but we didn’t have time to do it today.
-The thing is some songs we have to do, like “Rainbow In The Dark”, which we love to do.
-But the great thing with playing with Ronnie is that there’s so many songs to pick from.
-To do “Gates of Babylon”, which he’s never done before, that’s a new thrill for me.
+Ronnie’s very open.
+He’s always open to suggestions.
+I suggested a couple, “Gates of Babylon,” and I suggested “Rock n Roll Children,” but we didn’t have time to do it today.
+We have to do some songs, like “Rainbow In The Dark,” which we love to do.
+But the great thing about playing with Ronnie is that there are so many songs to pick from.
+To do “Gates of Babylon,” which he’s never done before, ‘s a new thrill for me.
 Every year it’s playing new stuff that isn’t new but stuff from the past that hasn’t been done for so long.
-There’s not many bands that can do that.
+There are not many bands that can do that.

-You are doing a lot of stuff from Rainbow and Black Sabbath.
-Were you familiar with all the material when you started in the band?
+On this tour, you are playing a lot of stuff from Rainbow and Black Sabbath.
+Were you familiar with all that material when you joined the band?

-I was familiar, because you know, you hear those songs all the time.
-But one thing is to be familiar and another is to get inside the songs.
-You can just learn the part but you also have to learn what the part means the foundation because of course you get rhythym section of the layer of the song.
-And the one thing that is the most challenging because of the absence for me is the Jimmy Bain songs, because he’s not a pick player so he’s got his own sound.
-It’s a certain feel with a pick and I play with my fingers and the sound is quite different then.
+I was familiar because, you know, you hear those songs all the time.
+But one thing is to be familiar, and another is to get inside the songs.
+You can just learn the part, but you also have to learn the foundation of the part because you get the rhythm section of the song’s layer.
+And the one thing that is the most challenging because of the absence for me is the Jimmy Bain songs because he’s not a pick player, so he’s got his own sound.
+It’s a certain feel with a pick, and I play with my fingers, and the sound is quite different then.

-How familiar you are with the newer Dio albums like KILLING THE DRAGON?
+How well do you know the newer Dio albums, like KILLING THE DRAGON?

 Did we do something from KILLING THE DRAGON today?